modelica/ModelicaConference2021/abstracts/abstract_7B_3.md

 complex models, which are difficult to both manipulate and simulate.
 This paper presents a proof of concept of a method that reduces the complexity of multi-energy models modeled with Modelica language.
-This complexityreducing method is based on simplifying the model’s components that contribute less to the total energy using an energy-based ranking technique.
+This complexity reducing method is based on simplifying the model’s components that contribute less to the total energy using an energy-based ranking technique.
 The proposed solution is